IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 script (TODO: link to it) that checks that the code is properly formatted.

-TODO: describe how to fix `stylish-haskell` with a script and optionally setting up editors to run `stylish-haskell` on save.
+TODO: describe how to fix `stylish-haskell` with a script.

 ## Making and reviewing changes